shermanlo77/poLCAParallel/README.md

 ## Code Style

 There was an attempt to use the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).
-There are deviations including:
-* Class methods are defined in a Java style
-* Post-increments are preferred over pre-increments
-* `public`, `protected` and `private` keywords have a 2 space indent
-* The use of C style casting
-* The use `sizeof(double)`

 Armadillo objects are used sparingly, preferring the use of `double*` when handling vectors and matrices.